totaljs/modules/Miscellaneous/serverstatus/readme.md

 ## What is it?

 Server Status is a monitoring module for Total.js framework.
 With this you can get real time traffic datas from your application.
 Developed by David Horvath (dacr at dacr dot hu).
+License: MIT.

 ## Install

-Download **serverstatus.js** and copy it to **modules** folder in your application
+Download **serverstatus.js** and copy it to **modules** folder in your application.

 ## Configuration